Kelso Dunes (2,615 to 3,085 ft)

 The Hike

-From the trailhead (Table 2, Waypoint 1), walk north towards the highest sand dunes.
-There is no particular route, just wander out into the sand following the footprints, but avoiding walking on the vegetation (it is hard enough to live out here without getting trampled).
-Heading for, and then ascending, the east ridge makes for a reasonable route to the summit.
+From the trailhead (Table 2, Waypoint 01), fencing guides hikers onto the trail, but beyond the fencing, the trail leads north towards the highest sand dunes.
+After 200 yards or so, there is no particular route, but many routes wander out into the sand.
+Try to avoid walking on the vegetation because it is hard enough for plants to live out here without getting trampled.
+The east ridge of the highest dune makes for a reasonable route to the summit.

 Kelso Dunes

-The route into the dunes starts out heading slightly downhill following the slope of the land.
-Through this area, the vegetation is typical of lower-elevation Mojave Desert: vast flats of Creosote Bush and White Bursage on coarse, sandy soils.
-There are many kangaroo rat burrows through here too.
-After about 0.25 miles, the route gets into the dunes, and the vegetation switches to species that can survive on the shifting sands: here bunchgrasses (probably Big Galleta Grass) and a straw-colored shrub.
 After another 0.4 miles, the dunes start to get steep.
 On the steep dunes, it is another 0.6 miles to the crest.
 Climbing to the crest of the dunes in the soft sand is hard enough, but the really hard part is hiking along the crest to the summit (Wpt.
-2).
+02).

 Return to the trailhead by running and rolling down the steep south face of the tallest dune, then wander back among the dunes to the trailhead, which is always visible from high points in the dunefield.